-The system of healthcare in Taipei is well regarded, both in the public and private sectors.
+The healthcare system in Taipei is well regarded, both in the public and private sectors.
 Medical facilities are modern and well equipped, and most doctors speak English, though their proficiency differs.

-Many expats therefore also utilise Taiwan's high-quality private care in order to avoid long waiting times, to receive better patient care and to access a greater choice of treatment options.
+Many expats therefore also utilise Taiwan's high-quality private care to avoid long waiting times, receive better patient care and access a wider choice of treatment options.
 Private healthcare in Taiwan is expensive, so those planning to make use of this sector should explore their private health insurance options.

 Hospitals in Taipei